AyalaHakarmi/borsa-backend/README.md

 ## Key Features

 * Accepts buy and sell offers for different stocks from multiple traders.
-* Prevents conflicting offers (both buy and sell) from the same trader on the same stock.
+* Prevents conflicting offers (both buy and sell from the same trader on the same stock).
 * Matches offers automatically based on price and submission time.
 * Executes trades atomically, ensuring consistency under concurrency.
 * Archives completed and canceled offers in a separate table.
-* Maintains the latest price of each stock.
 * Supports dynamic, switchable pricing strategies.
 * Provides a documented REST API via Swagger.
-* Initializes system with default traders, stocks, and BURSE-based offers.
 * Integration tests cover critical and edge-case flows.
 * The system is designed to ensure that no two matching offers remain in the system without being automatically processed into a trade.